 Houston Press: "Best Tutoring Company".
 1-on-1 Tutoring by top Rice grads.

-We require the most rigorous qualifications of our Houston tutors, in addition to a background check.
-Only a tiny fraction of those candidates who apply ultimately make it through our demanding interview process and become a Varsity Tutor in Houston, TX.
+We require the most rigorous qualifications of Houston tutors, in addition to a background check.
+Only a tiny fraction of those candidates who apply ultimately make it through our demanding interview process and become a Varsity Tutor.

 Harvard Law School, Columbia Teachers College, UPenn School of Medicine, Princeton, Yale, MIT, Stanford, WashU, Rice, Northwestern, Emory and many more top programs...